Scale invariant robot behavior with fractals: Discussion

 \section{Discussion}

-In this paper, we achieved scale invariant robot behavior using fractals.
+In this paper, scale invariant robot behavior was achieved using fractals.
 The results demonstrate that, under certain conditions, the nonrandom behavior of a single robot can be preserved when connected with copies of itself fractally.
-However, this depends on the morphology of the basal robot; most robot morphologies do not exhibit scale invariant behavior.
-We found that evolutionary algorithms \footnote{ It is unlikely that evolutionary algorithms are uniquely capable of designing fractal robots with scale invariant behavior.
-Other computational search methods (e.g.~reinforcement learning \cite{zhao2020robogrammar} and simulated annealing \cite{van2019spatial}) are capable of producing self similar robot forms, which in principle could be modified to generate scale invariant behavior. } can automatically discover morphologies that facilitate scale invariant robot behavior in simulation.

-Simulated fractal robots were transferred to reality in two systems.
+However, this depends on the morphology of the basal robot.
+A majority of the fractals tested did not exhibit the same behavior at multiple size scales.
+An evolutionary algorithm was used to weed out robots that behaved incorrectly at any of the tested size scales.

+Fractal robots were fabricated in reality using two distinct hardware platforms: pneumatic soft robots and ciliated biobots.
 Using pneumatically actuated silicone bladders, two centimeters across, self similar structure was readily assembled, and the physical robot exhibited scale invariant behavior.
 However, the amount of locomotion was limited and the direction did not always match the simulated prediction.
 The micrometer length scale biobots investigated here exhibited spontaneous attachment and scale invariant behavior up to supermillimeter length scales.
 However, self similar structure was more challenging to produce out of plane.

+The following discussion highlights the key limitations of the current methods and important opportunities for future work.